Skip to content

 What are your sources of inspiration and your favorite raw materials?

-What attracted you to the brand’s approach?
+What appealed to you in the brand's approach?

 What emotion would you like people to feel when discovering Florentina and Osiris?

-Lastly, what are your passions outside of perfume?
+Finally, what are your passions outside of perfume?

-Travel, especially Greece, music, and classical dance.
+Traveling, Greece in particular, music, and classical dance.

 Also meet...